tomarrell/tomarrell/README.md

 ### Hi there 👋

+🛠 I'm currently working on an experimental distributed database called [LBADD](https://github.com/tomarrell/lbadd).
+If you're interested in lending a hand, feel free to reach out!

+🖋 I also maintain a blog where I write things from time to time.
+For example, [how I built the keyboard](https://blog.tomarrell.com/post/how_to_prevent_rsi) that I use on a daily basis.
+Feel free to check it out [here](https://blog.tomarrell.com/).

 <!--
 **tomarrell/tomarrell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.